-Organised three times a year, Hamburger DOM is the biggest fair in northern Germany, with many attractions, including fireworks displays, a Ferris wheel, and the ghost train.From 5 to 8 May : Hamburg Port Anniversary (Hafengeburtstag) (local)
+Organised three times a year, Hamburger DOM is the biggest fair in northern Germany, with many attractions, including fireworks displays, a Ferris wheel, and the ghost train.May 5-8: Hamburg Port Anniversary - Hafengeburtstag - (local)

-The world's biggest port festival, founded in 1189.
-The event includes many cultural and historical celebrations on land and water.3 October : Day of German Unity (Tag der Deutschen Ein-heit) (local)
+The world's biggest port festival, paying tribute to the city's emblem founded in 1189.
+The event includes many cultural and historical celebrations on land and water.October 3: Day of German Unity (Tag der Deutschen Ein-heit) (local)

 On this holiday, the inhabitants of Hamburg commemorate, as elsewhere in the country, the reunification of Germany in 1990.
-It is the only common state holiday fixed by federal law—all other holidays are governed by regional law.25 December : Christmas (Wei-hnachtstag, na-tional)
+It is the only common state holiday fixed by federal law—all other holidays are governed by regional law.December 25: Christmas (Wei-hnachtstag, na-tional)

 Like the rest of Germany, Hamburg has several traditional Christmas markets during the Christmas season.
 The atmosphere is especially magical in the historic market at town hall square with, among other events, Santa's sleigh thrice-a-day flyby.
-Children will enjoy the fairy-tale boats, which sail on the Binnenalster, one of the city's two lakes.26 December : Boxing Day (Zweiter Wei-hnachtsfeiertag) (national)
+Children will enjoy the fairy-tale boats, which sail on the Binnenalster, one of the city's two lakes.December 26: Boxing Day (Zweiter Wei-hnachtsfeiertag) (national)

-In Hamburg, December 26 is an officially recognized Christian holiday.31 December : New Year's Eve (national)
+In Hamburg, December 26 is an officially recognized Christian holiday.December 31: New Year's Eve (national)